StackVista/stackstate-docs/configure/opentelemetry/traces/what-is-opentelemetry-instrumentation.md

 StackState currently supports two types of instrumentations.

 - An ***out-of-the-box*** solution specifically for AWS using a Lambda layer for all your ***NodeJS*** functions.
+  - This solution does not require you to write any code, but only supports certain services
   - Visit the [AWS OpenTelemetry integrations page](/stackpacks/integrations/aws/opentelemetry-nodejs.md) for more information regarding the [supported AWS services](/stackpacks/integrations/aws/opentelemetry-nodejs.md#supported-services) and how to install and use this Lambda layer.
 - **Manual instrumentation** using the [OpenTelemetry API](https://opentelemetry.io/docs/instrumentation/)
   - This gives you the ability to create and display a custom component with a health state within StackState using the [OpenTelemetry API](https://opentelemetry.io/docs/instrumentation/).